Start in Private Browsing Mode in Chrome, Firefox, IE 8, and Opera by Default

-If you don’t have a shortcut for all these browsers, you can create them by navigating to the folder that contains each program and right-click on the executable file.
+If you don’t have a shortcut for your browser, you can create one by navigating to the folder that contains the EXE file.
+You’ll find all of these in C:\Program Files\ or C:\Program Files (x86)\ under the appropriate program name.

-The Properties dialog box displays.
-To set up each shortcut such that each program starts in private browsing mode by default, you will edit the text in the Target edit box.
+This will bring up the Properties dialog box with the Shortcut tab active.
+For each browser, we need to edit the command that is listed in the Target box by adding a parameter.
 See the following sections for the text to add to the end of the command for each browser.

 Google Chrome

 Google Chrome calls their private browsing mode Incognito mode.
-To learn how to turn on Incognito mode within Chrome, see our previous post Turn on Private Browsing Mode in Chrome and Opera.
+You can read my previous post to learn how to enable private browsing mode in Chrome and Opera.

 To start Chrome in Incognito mode by default when using the shortcut, edit the shortcut as mentioned above, and add the command line switch –incognito at the end of the line in the Target edit box.